 Should I power up this Pokémon?

 It's your own choice of course, but I recommend you don't.
-Maxing it's training will cost a lot of stardust and candies, both of which can be spend more efficiently.
+Maxing its training will cost a lot of stardust and candies, both of which can be spend more efficiently.
 Maybe when you're fighting a lot of gyms, found a really rare Pokémon or have the perfect combination of stats, but even then I wouldn't.
 Powering up a Pokemon won't let it learn new moves (new moves happen only by evolving or using a Technical Machine, or TM).